-4. Even though Hanukkah generally falls around the same time as Christmas, it’s not really a holiday about gifts.
-Because of current society and melting pot cultures, yes, gifts are given frequently on all eight nights, especially for young kids, but Purim, a spring holiday, is closer to Christmas in the present-giving sense as far as Jewish holidays go.
+4. Hanukkah generally falls around the same time as Christmas, but it’s not really a holiday about gifts.
+Because of current society and melting pot cultures, gifts are given frequently on all eight nights, especially for young kids.
+Purim, a spring holiday, is closer to Christmas in the present-giving sense as far as Jewish holidays go.

 5. Because the holiday falls near Christmas, it's a common belief that Hanukkah is the most important holiday in Jewish tradition, but it’s actually not.
 Those would be the High Holy Days: Rosh Hashanah and Yom Kippur.
 In fact, Hanukkah isn’t even mentioned in the Torah.
 This is really because the whole miracle thing hadn’t happened yet, but it is mentioned in the New Testament when Jesus takes part in the "Feast of Dedication."

 6. Hanukkah lasts for eight days, and it’s also called the Festival of Lights, because when the Maccabees relit the menorah at the Second Temple, they thought they only had enough oil for the lamps to last for one night, but they miraculously burned for eight nights.